Is Gravity Forms not sending email from your site?

 If you have any other issues using WP Mail SMTP with Gravity Forms, you can file a support ticket now if you have a paid license.
 Users of the free version of WP Mail SMTP can get help on the WordPress.org forums.

 Are you still seeing contact form emails going to your spam folder?
-You’ll want to make sure that your DNS records are set up correctly for your new email provider.
+You’ll want to make sure that your DNS records are set up correctly for your new email provider and that your email domain name is verified.

 Ready to fix your emails?
 Get started today with the best WordPress SMTP plugin.
 WP Mail SMTP Elite includes full White Glove Setup and offers a 14-day money-back guarantee.